SBIMB/gen3-dev/README.md

 ```bash
 gen3-client configure --profile=gen3-user --cred=credentials.json --apiendpoint=https://cloud08.core.wits.ac.za/
 ```
 This command might fail due to certificate issues.
 It may complain that the self-signed certificate is not trusted.
-To trust the self-signed certificate, copy the contents of `cloud08.core.wits.ac.za.key` and `cloud08.core.wits.ac.za.crt` to `cloud08.core.wits.ac.za.pem`, and have this `.pem` file moved to the `/usr/local/share/certificates/` directory.
+To trust the self-signed certificate, copy the contents of `cloud08.core.wits.ac.za.key` and `cloud08.core.wits.ac.za.crt` to `cloud08.core.wits.ac.za.pem`, and have this `.pem` file moved to the `/usr/local/share/certificates/` (or `/usr/local/share/certificates/`) directory.
 Then when the following command is run
 ```bash
 sudo update-ca-certificates
 ```
-then the self-signed certificate will be trusted.
+the self-signed certificate will be trusted.

 ![gen3-client Authorised](public/assets/images/gen3-client-authorised.png "gen3-client Authorised")
 To upload a file with the `gen3-client`, the following command can be used: